bsmr-c-cpp/cglm/README.md

 Most of CGLM code and documentation is a COPY/PASTE C version of the C++ GLM library (http://glm.g-truc.net).

+Use
+---
+CGLM is only one header file.
+Include cglm.h and it is ok.

 Build
 -----
-CGLM is build with CMake for all platforms.
+CGLM test suite is build with CMake for all platforms.

 You can also use the fake configure script provided to set it up on unix:
 ```sh